Search for your favorite player or team

 The Hockey News has been providing the most comprehensive coverage of the world of hockey since 1947.
 In each issue, you'll find news, features and opinions about the NHL and leagues across North America and the world.

-Here’s how our first round ranking from 1997 compared with actual.
-Twelve first-rounders went on to be among the 26 best careers.…
+Here’s how our first round ranking from 1992 compared with the actual.
+Only eight went on to be among the 24 best.…